 The Inspection upgrade consists of two laser line scanners that complete a full 3D analysis of the top and bottom of each pallet down to 1 mm.
 This scan can identify defects in the pallet, including splits, missing boards, protruding nails, and overhangs, but these tolerances are adjustable, and Universal can conform to any existing operating standards.

 After each pass, the pallet will be graded to the given standards and sorted accordingly.
-With this addition, Neocortex can log pallet data and analyze trends for further insight allowing a deeper understanding of the operation.
+With this addition, Neocortex can log pallet data and analyze trends for further insight, allowing a deeper understanding of the operation.

 The business model of recyclers is to recirculate good pallets as fast as possible; the same is true for pallets needing repair.
 This condition exists because any pallet in transition only generates revenue once sold.
 So, the longer a pallet waits in inventory, the more money it costs the recycler.

-This condition also allows the sorter to kill two birds with one stone, first by reliably separating pallets needing repair and second by sorting pallets at a rate much faster than any laborer.
+This condition also allows the sorter to kill two birds with one stone, first by reliably separating pallets needing repair and second by pallet sorting at a rate much faster than any laborer.
 Plus, this system also guarantees the quality of each pallet returning to circulation.

 The Neocortex Pallet Sorter with Inspection further demonstrates how the utility of this design for any circumstance.
 Whether for retail grocers, pallet recyclers, or anywhere in between, Neocortex can provide value to any business regardless of its operation.